FaisalHammad1999/futureproofwiki/Browserify.md

 ### Install browserify
 Browserify is, itself, an npm package.
 You can install it globally or as a dev dependency.
-`npm i -g browserify` / `npm i --save-dev browserify` (if working in a team, you'll probably want everyone to have it so either all make sure you install globally if it's not a dev dependency.)
+`npm i -g browserify` / `npm i --save-dev browserify` (if working in a team, you'll probably want everyone to have it so make sure you all install globally if it's not a dev dependency.)

 ### Create a script
 In your package.json file, create a new script: